How to contribute code

 Meanwhile review, you can go to another branch and go on to work.

-If this change is independent, your new branch must start at master, not at your previous branch:
+If this change is independent, your new branch must start at main, not at your previous branch:

 But when your change depends of the previous one, you create a new branch from the last: